guihao-liang/DB_Implementation/IndexingManagement.md

 ---
 * __RAID & Dara Striping__
  1. Redundancy Arrays of Independent Disks
- 2. improve the reliability and concurrent access.
+ 2. Improve the reliability and concurrent access.
  3.
  __data striping__: data is segmented into equal-size partitions distributed over multiple disks.
  __striping unit__: the size of the partition.